Last Updated on

 Populated Parts of Overseas France

-For all practical purposes, there are 11 distinct parts of overseas France which are populated and can be visited.
-I have personally visited seven of the 11 places on an island-hopping journey of the Caribbean, and I hope to visit the remaining four over the next several years.
+For all practical purposes, 11 distinct parts of overseas France are populated and can be visited.
+I’ve personally visited seven of the 11 places on an island-hopping journey of the Caribbean, and I hope to visit the remaining four over the next several years.

 All of these populated territories are in or border the Caribbean Sea, Pacific Ocean, or the Indian Ocean.

-Saint-Martin is an overseas collective which constitutes the northern half of the island of Saint Martin which is shares with the Dutch territory of Sint Maarten.
+Saint-Martin is a French overseas collective that constitutes the northern half of the island of Saint Martin, which it shares with the Dutch territory of Sint Maarten.
 Formerly part of the region of Guadeloupe, it became a separate overseas collective in 2003.
 The French side makes up about 60% of the area and 55% of the population of the island.

 The international airport and the cruise ship terminal, however, are both located on the Dutch side of the island.
-The ferry to St Barth’s is also located on the Dutch side of the island.
-There is a small airport on the French side, but it is used for regional flights to other islands.
+The ferry to St Barts is also located on the Dutch side of the island.
+There’s a small airport on the French side, but it’s only used for regional flights to other islands.

 While the island is divided between two countries, the two sides are quite integrated.
 Both sides use the Euro and there is no border control.

-While French is the official language, English is spoken more widely here than in any other French territory due to the split nature of the island and its heavy reliance on tourism.
+While French is the official language, English is spoken more widely there than in any other French territory due to the split nature of the island, and its heavy reliance on tourism.

-The French side is located only 7km from the British island of Anguilla.
+The French side is located only seven kilometers from the British island of Anguilla.

-Guadeloupe was once a French colony and is now one of the 5 overseas regions of France and one of two of the regions in the Caribbean.
-It is the most populated European territory in the Americas with a population of just over 400,000.
-As with all overseas regions, it is considered part of the European Union and they use the Euro as their currency.
-It is not, however, considered part of the Schengen Zone.
-Guadeloupe is allocated 4 deputies in the National Assembly.
+Guadeloupe was once a French colony and is now one of the five overseas regions of France.
+It’s the most populated European territory in the Americas, with a population of just over 400,000.
+As with all overseas regions, it is considered part of the European Union and it uses the Euro as its currency.
+It is not, however, considered part of the Schengen Zone—Guadeloupe is allocated four deputies in the National Assembly.

-It is located in the Lesser Antilles between The British Territory of Montserrat and the nation of Dominica.
+It’s located in the Lesser Antilles between the British Territory of Montserrat and the nation of Dominica.
 The region consists of three populated islands.
-Basse-Terre and Grande-Terre, are the largest and main islands and are separated by a narrow straight and connected by two bridges.
+Basse-Terre and Grande-Terre, the largest and main islands, are separated by a narrow straight and connected by two bridges.
 The smaller islands of La Désirade, Les Saintes, and Marie-Galante are also part of the region.
 The international airport is located on the island of Grande-Terre, close to the center of the two major islands.
 The capital of the region is Basse Terre which is located on the island of the same name.

 The islands of Saint-Martin and Saint-Barthélemy were formerly part of the region of Guadeloupe but were separated and became overseas collectivities in 2003.

 Martinique is located only 70 miles (115 km) south of Guadeloupe.
-It is located between the islands of Dominica and Saint Lucia.
-With 385,551 people it has a slightly smaller population than Guadeloupe and a slightly smaller area.
-It also has 4 deputies in the National Assembly.
+It’s located between the islands of Dominica and Saint Lucia.
+With 385,551 people, Martinique has a slightly smaller population than Guadeloupe and a slightly smaller area.
+That said, it also has four deputies in the National Assembly.

-The capital of the region is Fort-de-France is the capital of the region, and it’s located on the leeward (western) side of the island.
+Fort-de-France is the capital of the region, and it’s located on the leeward (western) side of the island.
 The international airport is also located near Fort-de-France.

 Martinique is connected to Guadeloupe by air and ferry service.
 The ferry takes about 4.5 hours to get from Martinique to Guadeloupe, with a 30 minute stop in Dominica along the way.
 There is also a less frequent service to Saint Lucia as well.
 Check the ferry website for times and prices.

-Saint Barth’s is the smallest of the French Caribbean islands with a population of under 10,000 people.
-It is mostly known as a high-end vacation retreat for the rich and famous.
-Formerly a Sweedish colony, it was given back to France in 1878, hence the name of the capital city is a very non-French “Gustavia”.
+Saint Barts is the smallest of the French Caribbean islands, with a population of under 10,000 people.
+It’s mostly known as a high-end vacation retreat for the rich and famous.
+Formerly a Swedish colony, it was given back to France in 1878, hence the name of the capital city is a very non-French “Gustavia.”

-To get to St Barth’s you first need to go to Saint Martin.
+To get to St Barts you first need to go to St. Martin.
 From there you can take a ferry or a short flight.
-Flights originate from both the Dutch and French side of St. Martin and are about 15 minutes long.
+Flights originate from both the Dutch and French side of St. Martin and last a mere 15 minutes.
 Ferry services originate on both the French and Dutch side of the island as well.

-The Saint Barth’s airport is known for being one of the most dangerous/exciting approaches of any airport in the world.
+The Saint Barts airport is known for being one of the most dangerous/exciting approaches of any airport in the world.

-French Guyana is the only part of overseas France which is not an island.
-The region borders Brazil and Suriname, which makes for a great trick trivia question when asked: “what countries border France?”
-As French Guyana is actually considered a part of France, Brazil and Suriname really do border France.
-Despite being the only part of overseas France which on a continent, it is not that populated.
-It has a population of a quarter million people and a density of only 2 people per square kilometer, making it one of the least densely populated places on Earth.
+Despite being the only part of overseas France located on a continent, it’s not well populated.
+French Guiana has a population of a quarter million people and a density of only two people per square kilometer, making it one of the least densely populated places on Earth.
 Only Mongolia and Greenland have lower population densities.
 Its low population is primarily due to the fact that most of the land is a thick, impenetrable rainforest.

-It is best known as the launch location for the European Space Agency because it is the closest part of the EU to the Equator.
+This part of Overseas France is best known as the launch location for the European Space Agency because its the closest part of the EU to the Equator.

 Saint Pierre and Miquelon

-Saint Pierre and Miquelon are two small islands off the coast of the island of Newfoundland.
-They are the last vestige of European colonial rule in North America.
-Traditionally, the economy was based on fishing, but today it is mostly based on tourism.
-It is a popular stop for cruise ships traveling along the coast of Canada as it counts as an international port, which confers benefits to ships with such an itinerary.
+Saint Pierre and Miquelon are two small islands located off the coast of the island of Newfoundland.
+These islands are the last vestiges of European colonial rule in North America.
+Traditionally, the economy was based on fishing, but today it’s mostly based on tourism.
+It’s a popular stop for cruise ships traveling along the coast of Canada and it counts as an international port, which confers benefits to ships with such an itinerary.

-With a population of only 6,000 people, it is the smallest of the overseas collective.
+With a population of only 6,000 people, it’s the smallest of the overseas collectivities.
 Its remote location and high prices drive many of the locals to move to metropolitan France or to Canada.

-Getting to St Pierre isn’t difficult.
-There are flights from St. John’s, Halifax, and Montreal.
-There are many cruise ships which stop and there is a passenger ferry.
-A car ferry in planned to begin in 2018.
+Getting to St Pierre isn’t difficult: There are flights from St. John’s, Halifax, and Montreal.
+Many cruise ships also stop there, and there’s a passenger and car ferry, too

 Wallis and Futuna

-One of the lesser known overseas collectives, Wallis and Futuna are two islands in the Pacific which are located between Fiji and Samoa.
-Although they are Polynesian, they are not part of French Polynesia, which lies much further to the east.
+One of the lesser known overseas collectivities, Wallis and Futuna are two Pacific islands located right between Fiji and Samoa.
+Although these are Polynesian islands, they are not part of French Polynesia, which lies much further to the east.

-Geographically, the collective consists of Wallis island (which has an atoll around the center island) and the Hoorn Islands which consist of Futuna and Alofi.
+Geographically, the collectivity consists of Wallis Island (which has an atoll around the center island) and the Hoorn Islands, which consist of Futuna and Alofi.
 The island groups are separated by 145 miles (230km).

-With a population of only 15,000 people, it is the third smallest department behind only St. Pierre and Miquelon and St Barths.
+With a population of only 15,000 people, it’s the third smallest department, behind only St. Pierre and Miquelon and St. Barts.

-Flights to Wallis and Futuna are out of Noumea, New Caledonia, and Nadi, Fiji.
-Aircalin is the only airline which flies to Wallis, so flights tend to be expensive.
-They also fly between Wallis and Futuna several times a week.
+Flights to Wallis and Futuna leave from Noumea, New Caledonia, and Nadi, Fiji.
+Aircalin is the only airline that flies to Wallis, so flights tend to be expensive.
+It also flies between Wallis and Futuna several times a week.

-French Polynesia geographically is the largest overseas collective of France taking up an enormous swath of the Pacific Ocean, if you include territorial waters.
+French Polynesia geographically is the largest overseas collectivity of France, taking up an enormous swath of the Pacific Ocean, if you include territorial waters.
 It consists of 118 atolls and islands, 67 of which are inhabited.
 It has a total population of 280,000 people, of which 180,000 live on the island of Tahiti, the capital of the region.

-The economy is dominated by tourism which is mainly on the larger islands of Tahiti, Bora Bora, Moorea, and others.
-Most of the islands with small populations get little to no visitors.
+Tourism dominates the economy, mainly on the larger islands of Tahiti, Bora Bora, Moorea, and others.
+Most of the islands with small populations receive few, if any, visitors.

 Next to New Caledonia, French Polynesia has the most active independence movement of any French overseas department.
-There have been pro-independence parties which have recently held power in the local legislature.
+Pro-independence parties have even recently held power in the local legislature.

-The territory with the most delicate political situation currently is New Caledonia.
-Located in the Melanesian region of the Pacific, the territory is not considered an overseas region or an overseas collective.
+New Caledonia has the most delicate political situation currently.
+Located in the Melanesian region of the Pacific, the territory is not considered an overseas region nor an overseas collective.
 It has a sui generis (unique) status in the French overseas ecosystem.

-Much of this stems from pro-independence violence which occurred in the 1980s.
-This resulted in the 1998 Noumea Accord which granted autonomy to the island and allowed for the independence vote that happened in early 2019 (they voted to stay with France).
+Much of this stems from pro-independence violence that occurred in the 1980s.
+This resulted in the 1998 Noumea Accord, which granted autonomy to the island and allowed for the independence vote that happened in early 2019 (they voted to stay with France).

 The native Kanak people now only represent 40% of a total population of 268,000.
 The other major groups are those from Europe, Wallis and Futuna, French Polynesia, and Southeast Asia.
-In addition to tourism, the major economic activity on the island is nickel mining.
+In addition to tourism, nickel mining is the major economic activity on the island.

 Mayotte is one of two overseas regions in the Indian Ocean.
-It is located in between northern Madagascar and northern Mozambique.
+It’s located in between northern Madagascar and northern Mozambique.
 The region consists of two major islands: Grande-Terre and Petite-Terre, with several other smaller islands around them.

-Most of the population is Comorian which are a mix of people from Arabia, Persia, and Madagascar.
-97% of the region is Muslim with approximately 2/3 of the population being born in the region.
+Most of the population is Comorian, which are a mix of people from Arabia, Persia, and Madagascar.
+And a whopping 97% of the region is Muslim, with approximately two-thirds of the population being born in the region.

-Réunion is the other overseas region of France, and the largest overseas region in terms of population with over 850,000 inhabitants.
-A single island, it is located 680km (420miles) off the east coast of Madagascar and is approximately 100 miles from the nation of Mauritius.
+Réunion is the other overseas region of France, and the largest overseas region in terms of population, with over 850,000 inhabitants.
+A single island, it’s located 680 km (420 miles) off the east coast of Madagascar and is approximately 100 miles from the nation of Mauritius.